 Calcium Polystyrene Sulfonate: May decrease the serum concentration of Thyroid Products.
-Management: To minimize risk of interaction, separate dosing of oral calcium polystyrene sulfonate and thyroid products (eg, levothyroxine) or administer calcium polystyrene sulfonate rectally.
-Monitor for signs/symptoms of hypothyroidism with concomitant use (oral).
+Management: Consider administering thyroid products at least 4 hours prior to calcium polystyrene sulfonate.
+Monitor for signs and symptoms of hypothyroidism with concomitant use.
 Consider therapy modification

 Calcium Salts: May diminish the therapeutic effect of Thyroid Products.
 Management: Separate the doses of the thyroid product and the oral calcium supplement by at least 4 hours.
+Monitor for decreased therapeutic effects of thyroid products if an oral calcium supplement is initiated/dose increased.
 Consider therapy modification

 CarBAMazepine: May decrease the serum concentration of Thyroid Products.
 Monitor therapy